arkencl/nest/content/about.md

 My name is Georg Göring, a masters graduate in Computer Science.
 Programming and by proxy the act of learning always has been a passion of mine as evidenced by a constant involvement in one of, if not the largest programming discord servers with 40000+ members where I've been active as a moderator and as a helper primarily in java.
-I'm also a member of a competent Java User Group called JUG Ostfalen which is active in the wider area of Brunswick and Wolfsburg both of which lie in Lower Saxony Germany.
+I'm also a member of a Java User Group called JUG Ostfalen which is active in the wider area of Brunswick and Wolfsburg.

 After acquiring my degree the April of 2020, i've also started working on numerous side projects and hope to widen my technological horizon.